Home (Staind song)

 "Home" is a song by the American rock band Staind.
 It was released on November 30, 1999 as the third single from the album Dysfunction.

 Writing

-Staind lead singer Aaron Lewis wrote this vulnerable song about being away from his wife, Vanessa, when the band goes on tours.
-Far from glamorous, life on the road lands him in hotels, away from his loved ones.
-In the song, he lays out his biggest fear: that he'll come and Vanessa will be gone.
+Staind's lead vocalist, Aaron Lewis, penned this song to reflect on the challenges of being apart from his wife, Vanessa, during the band's tours.
+Contrary to the glamorous image often associated with touring, it leaves him in hotels, distanced from those he cherishes.
+Within the song, he reveals his deepest fear: returning only to find Vanessa no longer there.

 Lewis wrote the lyric and composed the music along with his Staind bandmates, who are all credited as writers.